ashishpathak0933/financial_analyst_agent/README.md

 # Financial Analyst Agent

 This project is a multi-agent financial assistant built using the `phi` framework and Groq's LLaMA models.
 It combines web search and real-time stock market data to provide summaries, analyst recommendations, and the latest news for companies like NVDA.
+You can ask simple questions like how is Apple Stocks performing or any other stock name.

 ## Features